OlivierSohn/hamazed/BACKLOG.md

-- the compute / orchestrators are registered by the realtime thread, or under lock, so we don't need atomicity in the compute / orchestrators because all operations come from the same thread.

-- Verify that std::function created / deleted by the real-time thread won't dynamically allocate. (preferably in a portable way)

-g++ allocates for > 16 bytes : 2 x 64bit pointers is the limit...
+- those locations should be fixed in Grid3d:

+  // TODO capture less

-- find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, use a thread_local boolean saying if we hold a lock or not.
+- find a way to Assert if we detect a memory allocation when we hold the audio lock: in debug, with master lock, use a thread_local boolean saying if we hold a lock or not. in lockfree, keep track of the realtime thread id

 - music notation : a commented line should not count for a blank line in systems.